 West Portland Oregon

 West Portland, Oregon, is an absolute hidden gem just outside of the city.
 It’s a calm, peaceful and naturally beautiful part of town.
-If you have a family or are thinking about starting a family, this is a spot where you’ll find bigger homes on bigger lots, new construction, stunning views, and great schools.
+If you have a family or are thinking about starting a family, this is an area of Portland where you’ll find bigger homes on bigger lots, new construction, stunning views, and great schools.
 And, it’s not just for families, West Portland has plenty available for professionals looking to move here as well.

 Rapidly-expanding West Portland is a top area for those who work in tech, medical or sportswear.
 Portland’s tech corridor ‘Silicon Forest’ runs right through this part of Portland.
 With huge names like IBM, Intel, Mozilla, Amazon, and Google, it’s a one-stop-shop for anyone looking for a job in tech.
 If you’re working in sports, fashion and creative, you’ll find Nike’s World HQ, Adidas, and Columbia Sportswear in West Portland as well.
 For medical professionals and students, inner West PDX is home to a collection of state-of-the-art hospitals under the direction of Oregon Health & Science University.